tldr-pages/tldr/pages/linux/iptables.md

 # iptables

-> Program that allows to configure tables, chains and rules provided by the Linux kernel firewall.
+> Program that allows configuration of tables, chains and rules provided by the Linux kernel firewall.

 - See chains and rules for specific table: